alexcurnow96/Task-Nest-Project/README.md

 - Martin and Roo MacArthur and John Rearden from the Coding Coach Sessions

 ## Final Messages
-Thank you to my cohort for their support.
+Thank you to my cohort for their support, but most importantly the laughs.
 Special thanks go to Chris and Helen for answering every message and team huddle whenever I needed them.
 We got each other through this!

 To Amy, you have held me together throughout these sixteen weeks.
 Thank you for everything you have done for us - especially your messages and calls when I have felt like this course was not for me!
 I hope the others you help on their journey appreciate you as much as you deserve.